Send the link below via email or IMCopy

 The Innocence Project - was founded in 1992 by Barry C. Scheck and Peter J. Neufeld at the Benjamin N. Cardozo School of Law at Yeshiva University to assist prisoners who could be proven innocent through DNA testing.

-To date, 344 people in the United States have been exonerated by DNA testing, including 20 who served time on death row.
-These people served an average of 13 years in prison before exoneration and release.
+To date, 358 people in the United States have been exonerated by DNA testing, including 20 who served time on death row.
+These people served an average of 14 years in prison before exoneration and release.
+155 actual perpetrators have been identified and prosecuted.

 Eyewitness misidentification is the single greatest cause of wrongful convictions nationwide, playing a role in nearly 75% of convictions overturned through DNA testing